pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 // by embedding a template for a ResourceClaim that will get created
 // by the resource claim controller in kube-controller-manager. type PodResourceClaim struct {
 	// A name under which this resource can be referenced by the containers.
 	Name string

 	// The resource is independent of the Pod and defined by
 	// a separate ResourceClaim in the same namespace as
 	// the Pod.
 Either this or Template must be set, but not both.
 	ResourceClaimName *string

 	// Will be used to create a stand-alone ResourceClaim to allocate the resource.
 	// The pod in which this PodResource is embedded will be the
 	// owner of the ResourceClaim, i.e. the ResourceClaim will be deleted together with the
 	// pod.
 The name of the ResourceClaim will be `<pod name>-<resource name>` where
 	// `<resource name>` is the name PodResource.Name
 	// Pod validation will reject the pod if the concatenated name
 	// is not valid for a ResourceClaim (for example, too long).
 	//
 	// An existing ResourceClaim with that name that is not owned by the pod
 	// will *not* be used for the pod to avoid using an unrelated
 	// resource by mistake.
 Starting the pod is then blocked until
 	// the unrelated ResourceClaim is removed.
 If such a pre-created ResourceClaim is
 	// meant to be used by the pod, the ResourceClaim has to be updated with an
 	// owner reference to the pod once the pod exists.
 Normally
 	// this should not be necessary, but it may be useful when
 	// manually reconstructing a broken cluster.
 	//
 	// This field is read-only and no changes will be made by Kubernetes
 	// to the ResourceClaim after it has been created.
 	// Either this or ResourceClaimName must be set, but not both.
 	Template *ResourceClaimTemplate
 }

+// ResourceClaimTemplate is used to produce ResourceClaim objects by embedding
-type ResourceClaimTemplate struct {
+// such a template in the ResourceRequirements of a Pod. type ResourceClaimTemplate struct {
-    // May contain labels and annotations that will be copied into the ResourceClaim
+	// May contain labels and annotations that will be copied into the PVC
 	// when creating it.
 No other fields are allowed and will be rejected during
 	// validation.
+	//
+	// +optional
 	metav1.ObjectMeta

 	// The specification for the ResourceClaim.
 The entire content is
-    // copied unchanged into the ResourceClaim that gets created from this
+	// copied unchanged into the PVC that gets created from this
 	// template.
 The same fields as in a ResourceClaim
 	// are also valid here.
 	Spec ResourceClaimSpec
 }
 ```